dnlbowers/blackjack/README.md

     * The title and surrounding logo's.
     * MEnu button visible from the game table but hidden when within the menu itself.

-Since this for this project wireframes are not required and were used only to structure my own creative process I did not feel the need to pre-design each of the sub menus in turn.
+Since this for this project wireframes are not required and were used only to structure my own creative process I did not feel the need to pre-design each of the sub-menus in turn.
 For this reason I have omitted them.

 ### **Color Scheme:**
-When deciding the app's color scheme I first began with the classic green table and worked outwards from there with the aim of creating the regal feel of a casino and keeping my contrast scores as high as possible for accessibility purposes.
+When deciding the app's color scheme, I first began with the classic green table then worked outwards from there.
+My was to create the regal feeling of a casino, whilst keeping my contrast scores as high as possible for accessibility purposes.

 I have created the below color grid using [https://contrast-grid.eightshapes.com](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%2300FFBF%2C%20%20%0D%0A%23fff%2C%0D%0A%238B0000%2C%0D%0A%23000.%0D%0A%23bf953f%2C%20%0D%0A%23fcf6ba%2C%0D%0A%20%23b38728%2C%0D%0A%23fbf5b7%2C%0D%0A%23008000%0D%0A%23d3d3d3%0D%0A%23ff0000%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp)

 ![Color Contrast Grid](docs/screenshots/color-grid.png)

+## **Current Features**
+###  **Header Element**

+## **Future-Enhancements**

+## **Testing Phase**

+***
+## **Deployment**
+I deployed the page on GitHub pages via the following procedure: -

+1. From the project's [repository](https://github.com/dnlbowers/modern-buddhism), go to the **Settings** tab.
+2. From the left-hand menu, select the **Pages** tab.
+3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
+4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.

+You  can find the live site via the following URL - [Live Blackjack game](https://dnlbowers.github.io/blackjack)
+***

+## **Credits**
+### **Honorable mentions**
+Mark - Helped me calm down enough to plan my basic flow.
+Mark is a man who has repeatedly helped me and my family in more ways than I could ever decribe and I am proud to have him as a brother in law.
+Bim - Explained event listeners to me in a context I understood and gave me hope when it was lost.
+He was also constantly willing to lend an ear and help me beat out any issue I had without taking over.
+This mans teaching style is skillful and caring!
+I could not have managed to get through this project without him seeing my distress and making sure to keep an eye on me from there on.
+He even pressured me into avoiding my avoidance and I am so glad he did.
+Richard - Mentor who gave me faith in myself throughout and calmed me down in moment of panic Simen - Was on my first call with BIM and also aided the tutorial on event listeners.
+Simen has repeatedly stepped in to guide me along the way and I am lucky to have such a skilled alumini on my side. matt - A true friend and confidant.
+Matt is always close to the keyboard if I need him.
+His webinar of CSS positioning gave me the aha moment I needed when trying to work out how to fan the playing cards.
+Since I first met Matt in a random slack call I lnew he was someone I would be able to relate too easily.
+This man is turely one to watch in the realm of coding. daisy - Within seconds of me posting the question about the W3c assesability guidelines for accordion menus she jump into a call with me and helped me rubber duck it out.
+She is truely a super women with a keyboard and I am luck to have had her be to willing to assist me.